Juliana Stratton

-Juliana Stratton (née Wiggins; born September 8, 1965) is an American lawyer and politician serving as the 48th lieutenant governor of Illinois since 2019.
-She won the 2018 and 2022 elections for the office on a ticket with JB Pritzker.
-She previously served as a Democratic member of the Illinois House of Representatives from 2017 to 2019.
-She is the first African-American woman to become Illinois's lieutenant governor.
-(Note: The previous women to serve as lieutenant governor were Corinne Wood, Sheila Simon, and Evelyn Sanguinetti.)
+Juliana R. Stratton (née Wiggins; born September 8, 1965) is an American lawyer and politician who has served as the 48th lieutenant governor of Illinois since 2019.
+A progressive member of the Democratic Party, she was elected in 2018 and 2022 on a ticket with Governor JB Pritzker.
+Stratton is the Democratic nominee in the 2026 US Senate election in Illinois.

-In April 2025, Stratton announced her candidacy for the United States Senate in 2026.
+Stratton previously served as a member of the Illinois House of Representatives from 2017 to 2019.
+She is the fourth woman (Note: The previous women to serve as lieutenant governor were Corinne Wood, Sheila Simon, and Evelyn Sanguinetti.) and first African-American to serve as lieutenant governor of Illinois.
+In April 2025, Stratton announced her candidacy for the United States Senate seat held by Dick Durbin in the 2026 election.
+She won the Democratic nomination in March 2026, defeating U.S. representatives Raja Krishnamoorthi and Robin Kelly, and seven other candidates.

 Early life and education

 Juliana Wiggins was born in Chicago on September 8, 1965.
 She was raised in the Pill Hill neighborhood on the city's South Side.
 Her father, Henry Wiggins, was a radiologist and her mother, Velma Wiggins, was a teacher who worked in Chicago Public Schools and the City Colleges of Chicago.
 She attended Kenwood Academy, and earned a Bachelor of Science from the University of Illinois Urbana-Champaign in 1987.
 She returned to Chicago after graduating to work as a video producer for the city government.
 She later attended law school and earned a Juris Doctor from DePaul University in 1992.